 In 2018 SCNCAC began working in collaboration with the South Carolina Children’s Justice Act Task Force to develop a statewide child abuse protocol to formalize the use of Children’s Advocacy Centers and Multidisciplinary Teams in the statewide response to child abuse in South Carolina.
 The shared goal was to deliver a best practice response to child abuse in South Carolina through the implementation of a standardized statewide child abuse response protocol.
 On May 6, 2021, Governor McMaster signed the SC Child Abuse Response Protocol Act bill into law.
 Pursuant to the legislation, the SC Department of Children’s Advocacy (SCDCA) is responsible for maintaining the protocol and updates to the protocol.
+Use the “Read the Protocol” button below to view or download the protocol.

 The Protocol will help to ensure that all children in South Carolina have access to an evidence based and best practice response to child abuse to help provide healing and restore hope during the most difficult time in their young lives.
 This legislation requires that in the investigation of a known or suspected crime against a child, a multidisciplinary team must follow the Protocol as developed by the SC Children’s Justice Act Task Force and the South Carolina Network of Children’s Advocacy Centers.
 The SCNCAC first responder minimal facts interview cards, which were revised to match information that is in the Protocol, are two sided cards available from SCNCAC or your local CAC.